 AN017_TurbineBlade

-The Bruker Alicona optical Focus Variation technique with Vertical Focus Probing now solves these measurement challenges.
-This technique allows holes with depth-to-diameter ratios up to 10-1 to be internally measured.
-Vertical Focus Probing is based on the use of partial light.
-This means that light from different directions is used in addition to coaxial light.
+The Bruker Alicona optical Focus Variation technique with vertical focus probing now solves these measurement challenges.
+This technique allows cooling hole diameter down to 0.1 mm (100 µm) diameter to be internally measured with a depth-to-diameter ratio up to 10-1.
+Vertical focus probing is based on the use of partial light meaning light from different directions is used in addition to coaxial light.
 As a result, the objective captures individual light rays diffusely reflected from vertical surfaces again, enabling the traceable and repeatable measurement of flanks with more than 90° in high resolution.

 AN017_TurbineBlade2